TmmmmmR/keycloak-training/lab3/README.md

 Now click on **3 – Token**, then on Send Token Request.
 You will notice now that in the **Token Response** there is no **id_token** value, which is why there is no ID token displayed in the **ID Token** section.

 Now, if you go to **5 – UserInfo** and click on the **Send UserInfo Request** button you will also notice that the **UserInfo Request** fails.

+**Tips :** The list of standard Claims are definded under the following page : https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims.
+So make sure you are compliant to the Open ID connect naming convention when adding new claims that are not included by default by Keycloak.

 ## Summary
 In this lab, you experienced first-hand the interactions in an OIDC authentication flow.
 You learned how the application prepares an authentication request and then redirects the user-agent to the Keycloak authorization endpoint for authentication.
 Then you learned how the application obtains an authorization code, which it exchanges for an ID token.
 By inspecting the ID token, you then learned how an application can find out information about the authenticated users.
 You also learned how to leverage client scopes and protocol mappers in Keycloak to add additional information about users.